 - Software Development

 During a recession, many businesses might have to pivot away from physical goods and start offering digital products and software.
 Software and app developers can do all of their work online and help businesses create different offers.
-Developers can work with a wide range of businesses, so it’s likely that they will be able to find employment in different industries.
+Developers can work with a wide range of businesses.
+It’s likely that they will be able to find employment in different industries.

 - Credit & Debt Relief Services